RithinReddy1/offgridmail/README.md

 # 🔒 OffGridMail

-### Privacy-First Email AI — 100% Local, Zero Cloud
+### Privacy:First Email AI , 100% Local, Zero Cloud

 > Your emails stay on your machine.
 Always.